Breivik’s Manifesto: The Mind of a Madman!

 He explicitly endorses the concept of theocracy, and calls for the restoration of traditional, patriarchical structures in European societies.
 Skimming through the document, one could be forgiven for for thinking that Breivik has taken an Al Qaeda manifesto and replaced “Muslim” with “Christian”, and “Arab” with “European”.

 Now, for those who have already concluded that this guy is a nazi, hold your horses: He distances himself from NSDAP.
-Not on the basis of a major ideological gap, though, but because he disagrees with their views on Jews.
-He sees the Jews as key allies in the Middle East, and believes that it would have been a better “solution” for Hitler to deport the Jews to Israel, rather than killing them!
+Not on the basis of a major ideological gap, though, but because he disagrees with their views on Israel.
+He sees Israel as a key ally in the Middle East, and believes that it would have been a better “solution” for Hitler to deport the Jews to Israel, rather than killing them!
 It should come as no one’s surprise that the issue of Palestinians having a legitimate claim to their own land does not bother Breivik much!
 Furthermore, he believes that NSDAP’s “tactical mistake” of killing all those Jews, alienated a lot of “cultural conservatives”, and radicalized those “cultural marxists”.
 Really?
 Duh!

 Despite obviously advocating the creation of some type of European super-state, he vehemently rejects the EU, arguing that it is a conspiracy by the elites, conspiring to take power back from the people.
 In that sense, his views are quite compatible with those of some Norwegian anti-EU campaigners.